University of the East: Colleges

-The UE College of Medicine and College of Computer Studies and Systems, were awarded as Centers of Excellence in Medicine and Information Technology respectively and The College of Nursing was awarded as Center of Development by the Commission on Higher Education.
-It has a total of 50 or 93% of the academic programs of the University are now accredited or under accreditation: 34 in Manila and 16 in Caloocan.
+The UE College of Medicine and College of Computer Studies and Systems were awarded as Centers of Excellence in Medicine and Information Technology, respectively, and the College of Nursing was awarded as Center of Development by the Commission on Higher Education.
+It has a total of 50 academic programs or 93% of the academic programs of the university are now accredited or under accreditation: 34 in Manila and 16 in Caloocan.
 Most of the programs accredited by Philippine Association of Colleges and Universities Commission on Accreditation (PACUCOA).

 Graduate school

 The UE Graduate School resulted from the 1982 merging of the Graduate School of Business and the Graduate School of Education.
-At present, the UE Graduate School offers Master's and Doctorate Degree programs in the fields of Business, Education, Public Administration, Sciences, Construction Management, Philosophy, Dentistry and Information Management.
+At present, the UE Graduate School offers Masteral and Doctorate degree programs in the fields of Business, Education, Public Administration, Sciences, Construction Management, Philosophy, Dentistry, and Information Management.